freedomofpress/webcat-spec/enrollment.md

 This document explains how domains enroll into WEBCAT and how validators and oracles validate enrollment requests.

-The enrollment data would be processed and stored in a permissioned CometBFT chain, where the voting network consists of trusted partner orgs (other nonprofits, Tor relay associations, browsers) acting as validators in the CometBFT consensus.
+The enrollment data are processed and stored in a permissioned CometBFT chain, where the voting network consists of trusted partner orgs (other nonprofits, Tor relay associations, browsers) acting as validators in the CometBFT consensus.
 Any third party can operate an observer node that allows them to check consistency, behavior, or monitor entries and updates.

 # Background